 What does a Student Advocate do?

 Student Advocates are committed to the promotion and preservation of undergraduate students’ rights and interests at Concordia University.
-Advocates work at assisting students with student requests, issues relating to professors and other students, promoting student’s academic and extra-curricular interest on campus, working with members of the Concordia community on initiatives to advance those interests, issues relating to academic misconduct and violations of the Academic Code of Conduct, and issues relating to the Code of Rights and Responsibilities.
+Student Advocates work at assisting students with complicated student requests, issues relating to professors and other students, issues relating to academic misconduct and violations of the Academic Code of Conduct, and issues relating to the Code of Rights and Responsibilities.

 Who are the Student Advocates?

 Student Advocates are Concordia Undergraduate students who have extensive knowledge of Concordia’s policies and procedures, the Academic Code of Conduct, and the Code of Rights and Responsibilities.
 They aim to assist students whilst creating a safer space, and maintaining the utmost confidentiality.

 I just got a package in the mail saying that I’ve been charged under the Academic Code of Conduct and that I have to go to an interview, what does this mean, can you help?